Akshen22/Movie-Recommender-System/README.md

 # Movie-Recommendation-System

-A content based movie recommender system using cosine similarity
+A content based movie recommender system using a cosine similarity

 ![How to take a screenshot on any Windows 10 computer in several different ways _ Business Insider India - Google Chrome 01-08-2022 09_57_56](https://user-images.githubusercontent.com/54845610/182072951-382088ba-dccf-4964-8ee6-fe1e0e5d025c.png)